bloxstreet/support/appeals/pbanandblacklist.md

 - You are only allowed **1** appeal per blacklisted or banned account.
 - You cannot appeal for another person other than yourself.
 - You may only appeal staff blacklists and permanent bans through this form, not Discord bans, etc.
+- You may only appeal 24 hours after being blacklisted or permanently banned.
+- You may only appeal a second time 6 months after the first appeal was declined.

 ## Link
 {: .text-red-300 }